Pinterest Pixel

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.

-See also How to Delete Columns in Excel Fast!
+See also How to Complete List of State Abbreviations in Excel

 Star 30 Days - Full Access Star